Aveglia/vAMPirus/helpmeoutsome.md

 NCBI NR/RefSeq format -> ">KJX92028.1 hypothetical protein TI39_contig5958g00003 [Zymoseptoria brevis]"

-During Taxonomy Assignment, vAMPirus extacts results using the information stored in the headers of reference sequence that are matched.
+During Taxonomy Assignment, vAMPirus extracts results using the information stored in the headers of reference sequence that are matched.
 If the database headers do not match these patterns, you are bound to see errors in the naming of files created during the Taxonomy Assignment phase of vAMPirus.

-### Testing vAMPirus installation
+## Testing vAMPirus installation

 A test dataset is provided in the vAMPirus/example_data.
 To ensure that vAMPirus is set up properly before running with your own data, you can run:

 `nextflow run vAMPirusv0.1.0.nf -c ./example_data/vampirus_test.config -with-conda /PATH/TO/miniconda3/env/vAMPirus`

-## Running vAMPirus
+# Quick Notes Before Running vAMPirus

+## The Nextflow workflow manager

-vAMPirus is deployed using Nextflow which "enables scalable and reproducible scientific workflows using software containers.
+vAMPirus is deployed using the Nextflow workflow manager which "enables scalable and reproducible scientific workflows using software containers.
 It allows the adaptation of pipelines written in the most common scripting languages.
 Its fluent DSL simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters."

-To learn more about Nextflow, visit Nextflow enables scalable an
+To learn more about Nextflow and to learn more how to monitor your submitted jobs from a web portal with Nextflow Tower, visit nextflow.io.

+What is important to note about using Nextflow is the structure of the command to launch vAMPirus analyses.
+Here is a basic usage example for how to deploy vAMPirus (we will talk more about the optional arguments of vAMPirus later in this documentation):

+`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze`

+In the command above, there are five necessary pieces of information needed to successfully launch the vAMPirus workflow:

+    1. The first is the "nextflow" executable in the beginning.
+Nextflow is responsible for launching the vAMPirus processes and this is why nextflow must be either added to your $PATH variable, specify the path to your nextflow executable in the command itself, or copy the executable to your working directory.
+    2. Second, you must tell Nextflow to "run" the vAMPirus program which is described in the "vAMPirusv0.1.0.nf" file.
+Depending on where you plan to submit this command, you may have to specify the path to the vAMPirusv0.1.0.nf file or you can copy the file to your working directory.
+    3. Next, we need to tell Nextflow what configuration file we would like to use for the vAMPirus run which is illustrated by the "-c vampirus.config" segment of the command.
+       We will talk more about the configuration file in the next section.
+    4. The next piece of information Nextflow needs is the environment to use for the vAMPirus workflow.
+The dependencies of vAMPirus are stored as a conda environment so we need to tell Nextflow that we would like to run vAMPirus with conda and specifically the vAMPirus environment that was built when running the vampirus_startup.sh script during installation.
+    5. And finally, there are a few different mandatory arguments that one can set when running vAMPirus to specify the type of analysis the user would like to run (we will go over these later in this documentation).
+In this example, we are using "--Analyze" which includes ASV and AminoType generation and all subsequent analyses (Taxonomy Assignment, Phylogeny, EMBOSS, etc.)

-### Understanding the vAMPirus config file and
+## Understanding the vAMPirus config file and setting parameters

 The benefit of using Nextflow